-The school will operate a waiting list for each year group.
+The school will operate a waiting list for each year group via the Local Authority.
 Where the school receives more applications for places than there are places available, a waiting list will operate until the end of the academic year.
-This will be maintained by the Academy Trust and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
+This will be maintained by the Local Authority and it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
 Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
 The waiting list will be reordered in accordance with the oversubscription criteria whenever anyone is added to or leaves the waiting list.

-The school will also keep a list, ranked against the oversubscription criteria, of those applying for entry to year 12 who are not made a conditional offer by 28th March 2023 Any of those students meeting the academic entry criteria on Thursday 24th August 2023 will be considered for a place if any students who were previously offered places, conditional upon meeting the above academic entry criteria, do not achieve their grades.
+The school will keep a list, ranked against the oversubscription criteria, of those applying for entry to year 12 who are not made a conditional offer by 29th March 2024 Any of those students meeting the academic entry criteria on Thursday 23rd August 2024 will be considered for a place if any students who were previously offered places, conditional upon meeting the above academic entry criteria, do not achieve their grades.